 What Software Does a Glowforge Use?

-Glowforge uses its own free web based Glowforge Print software which makes it super easy to create projects from SVG files (like you would use with a Cricut machine), JPG, PNG, and PDF files, photos, clip art, and even hand-drawn art.
+Glowforge uses its own free web-based Glowforge App software which makes it super easy to create projects from SVG files (like you would use with a Cricut machine), JPG, PNG, and PDF digital file types, plus photos, clip art, and even hand-drawn art (truly limitless designs!).

-The Glowforge Print software is a little limited in its actual design capabilities, however, they are currently beta testing Glowforge Premium, and it looks really awesome!
-Glowforge Premium is a paid upgrade to your free Glowforge Print membership that gives you access to creative tools, over 900 fonts, and 2 million graphics.
+The Glowforge Print App software is a little limited in its actual design capabilities, however, they also offer a monthly subscription to the Premium version of the software that includes increased capabilities.
+Glowforge Premium is a paid upgrade to your free Glowforge Print App membership and gives you access to additional creative tools, over 900 fonts, and 2 million graphics.

 Can I Make Money with a Glowforge?